 The following committee shall each include one representative from each Regular Member Conference appointed by that Conference for a term of one year.

-All-Academic Sailing Team Selection, Hall of Fame Selection; Rules; Eligibility; and Interconference Regatta Schedule.
+All-Academic Sailing Team Selection, Hall of Fame Selection; Rules; Eligibility; Communications; and Interconference Regatta Schedule.

 Further, there shall be a Budget Committee chaired by the Treasurer, and including the President, Vice President, Secretary, and at least two other members.